tc39/proposal-function-pipe-flow/README.md

 If `Function.flowAsync` receives no arguments, then, by default, it will return `Promise.resolve`.

+The name “flow” comes from lodash.flow.
+(The name compose would be confusing with other languages’ RTL function composition.)

 ## Function.pipe
 The `Function.pipe` static method applies a sequence of callbacks to a given input value, returning the final callback’s result.